LAW AND ADVOCACY

 THE LAW AND ADVOCACY WORKING GROUP

 The Law and Advocacy Working Group is a group of international, regional and national-level civil society organizations.
 We have come together to strengthen international and national policy and legal frameworks to secure the recognition and protection of Indigenous, Land and Environmental Defenders (ILEDs) and their work.
-Through coordinated action and collective efforts, we seek to influence governments and companies to address the root causes of attacks against ILEDs, including impunity.
+Through coordinated action and collective efforts, we seek to address the root causes of attacks against ILEDs, including impunity, organized crime and corruption.
 Jointly with our advocacy efforts, we seek to leverage the law to empower defenders and their communities, and we work with lawyers across the world to secure enhanced access to justice by ILEDs.

 HOW WE WORK